deepaksood619/deepaksood619.github.io/docs/computer-science/interview-question/aws-tech-other-questions.md

 - Eating 3 big meals vs 6 small meals
 - Drinking just after eating or not

+### Jobs

+- How to learn so much
+- Management vs individual contributor
+- How's the job?
+	- Solutions architect
+- Love going into deep tech, but don't love competitive programming that much
+- Want a great set of people to work with

 ### Others

 - Which are the loudest / softest cultures in the world